CNuge/SalmonEuAdmix/README.md

 SalmonEuAdmix is a program designed to streamline the admixture estimation process, and allow for European admixture proporions to be accurately estimated from a parsimonious set of SNP markers.
 Relying exlusively on the genotypes for the set of SNPs as input, SalmonEuAdmix can predict admixture proporions for novel samples.
 The program utilizes a machine-learning model trained on pairs of genotypes and admixture proportions for 5812 individuals encompassing a mixture of wild and aquaculture fish of European, North American, and mixed ancestry.
 The model has been experimentally show to predict admixture proportions that conform to the estimations provided by a complete admixture analysis with greater than 98% accuracy.

-### detailed description here, copy into setup.py

-### what is it doing?
-(A bunch of backgroud detail abstracted away into that one command):
+### How does SalmonEuAdmix work?

+The command line interface of SalmonEuAdmix is relitively simple, When a run of SalmonEuAdmix is invoked via the command line, the following workflow takes place to process and analyze the inputs:

-1. reads the ped and map files
+1. The program reads the ped and map files
+    - These data files are standard Plink file formats.
+More information on them can be found [on the Plink website](https://www.cog-genomics.org/plink/1.9/formats#ped).
-	-if there are more SNPs than the panel, it subsets just the required SNPs
+	- Your input is permitted to include more SNPs than those required by the model.
+If there are more SNPs than the panel, the program subsets just the required SNPs and ignores the others.
-2. Encodes the SNPs for the machine learning model
+2. The program encodes the SNPs for the machine learning model in dosage format.
 	- i.e. `AA AT TT` -> `0 1 2`
-	- is uses a stored data structure so that the Major and Minor encoding is consistent with previous
+	- To do this, it uses a stored data structure to ensure the Major and Minor encoding are consistent with the data that were used in training.
-3. Loads a Deep neural network trained to predict European Admixture % (its been shown to be about 99% accurate relative to running a complete from scratch ).
+3. A Deep neural network trained to predict European Admixture % (its been shown to be about 99% accurate relative to running a complete from scratch) is loaded and used to make predictions.
-4. Applies scalers to interface with the neural network, runs the DNN to make predictions
-5. Spits the data to an output file ready for excel/R/human inspection.
+5. The predictions are output to a tab separated file that is ready for excel/R/human inspection.

 ## Installation
+Clone this repository, and then

 ```
 create the release: